 Types of PPE:

-- Students, faculty, staff and program participants are required to wear cloth face coverings.
+- Students, faculty, staff and program participants who have not been vaccinated are required to wear cloth face coverings.

 - Certain units requiring specific CDC and OSHA-approved PPE such as Hospitality, Housekeeping, and Facilities and Maintenance will receive PPE from their unit managers.